HENRY-JERRY/DocifyDemo/tutorials/install/index.md

 Java(TM) SE Runtime Environment 18.9 (build 11.0.8+10-LTS)
 Java HotSpot(TM) 64-Bit Server VM 18.9 (build 11.0.8+10-LTS, mixed mode)
 ```
 The type of installation depends on your requirement and the platform that you choose to install.
-To **run**  download and install JDK by using the JDK Installation Guide in (https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html#GUID-8677A77F-231A-40F7-98B9-1FD0B48C346A)
+To **run**  download and install JDK by using this [**JDK Installation Guide**](https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html#GUID-8677A77F-231A-40F7-98B9-1FD0B48C346A).

 ## Running Genesis